H1B Transfer Denied? Your Next Steps

 Can you appeal if your H1B has been denied?

-The notification letter will typically advise that there is no recourse for appeal, however you could consider whether your case would qualify to be reconsidered (due to adjudicator error) or reopened (due to new evidence emerging).
+The notification letter will typically advise that there is no recourse for appeal, however you could consider whether your case would qualify to be reconsidered (eg due to adjudicator error) or reopened (eg due to new evidence emerging).

-Taking advice will ensure you have considered all factors before deciding how to proceed.
+Taking professional advice will ensure you have considered all factors before deciding how to proceed.

 Can you continue working after your H1B transfer has been denied?